Syphon Filter: Dark Mirror: Plot

-After the confrontation, Gabe learns how Red Section was formed, and Singularity's real identity, Grant Morrill: an Interpol accountant who disappeared and started his own company, Aeroscience Integrated Technology (AIT).
+After the confrontation, Gabe learns how Red Section was formed, and Singularity's real identity, Grant Morrill: an Interpol accountant who disappeared five years earlier and started his own company, Aeroscience Integrated Technology (AIT), establishing headquarters in Helsinki.
 He stole whatever classified information he encountered to eventually begin his own organisation.
 Gabe and Lian head to AIT to end Red Section's future operations and save Blake.
 Inside AIT, he learns that Singularity developed electromagnetic super-armor which deflect projectiles, except those from electronic weapons.
 Gabe and Lian succeed in rescuing Blake, while Singularity hacks into IPCA's database.
 Gabe confronts Singularity in a bullet train station.
 Singularity has built canisters of the element known only as Project Dark Mirror, a nerve gas that could kill millions by fusing with oxygen molecules.
 In the battle, Singularity mocks Logan's previous operations, referencing the events of the previous games, and further taunts Gabe that they are equal.
 After uttering his last words, Logan kicks Singularity in front of a moving train, which kills him.
 Logan reunites with Blake and Lian.

 Gabe heads to Addison's mausoleum at Arlington National Cemetery a week later and leaves a flower, the same flower Singularity used to genetically engineer the nerve gas Dark Mirror.
 In a post-credits cutscene, Addison re-appears behind Gabe, telling him that she faked her death.
-She prepared her death in advance and tied herself with a bungee cord to the railing.
+She prepared for her death in advance and tied herself with a bungee cord to the railing.
 Gabe is upset that she once lied to him.

 Blake comes inside and greets Gabe.
 He honors her as the bravest ten-year-old he's ever met.
 She corrects him, by saying she is twelve, not ten: Addison left him, and the Agency, twelve years ago because she was pregnant with his child and didn't want her involved.
 Gabe attempts to tell Blake the truth about himself, but is stopped by Addison, who states that Gabe will never want to leave the Agency, and that he could end up causing indirect harm to Blake.
 Gabe reluctantly lets them leave.

 A bonus level in Bangkok takes place after the AIT assault.
 Jimmy Zhou, a gang leader tries using the avian bird flu as a weapon against his rivals.
 Gabe kills the birds and learns that Zhou has taken Lian hostage.
 Inside his penthouse, Gabe faces an army of Zhou soldiers, including one with a Gatling gun.
 Gabe manages to rescue Lian and kills Zhou.